 - Data Analysis – A growth hacker needs to have solid data analysis capabilities.
 They should be able to figure out what are the key metrics that need to be measured and how can they be measured.
 The ‘what’ part comes from a deep understanding of the product and the marketing funnel whereas ‘how’ comes from knowledge about different types of analytic tools.

 - Content / Copywriting – This is largely where a digital marketer’s and a growth hacker’s skill would overlap.
 To be able to create content to notch up SEO and solidify inbound channels is very important.
 The micro content writing part is essentially useful when creating multiple landing pages and ad creatives for paid acquisition.
-These parts can be offloaded to a full time content person, but the growth hacker should be able to effectively oversee.
+These parts can be offloaded to a full-time content person, but the growth hacker should be able to effectively oversee.

 - Design Chops – Most of the internet is moving towards more visual content.
 In such a scenario, it pays to have a growth person who understands what goes into creating great visual content.
 This skill also helps in creating better landing pages as well as ad creatives!

-- Tech know how – Growth marketing involves a bunch of tools and platforms.
+- Tech knows how – Growth marketing involves a bunch of tools and platforms.
 There are tools that are used in every step of the user acquisition journey.
 Putting them together, and ensuring they work properly require a bit of tech understanding.
 For young companies with minimal budgets, a growth hacker should be able to get basic landing pages up by themselves.
 Hence a hands-on understanding of atleast the frontend tech goes a long way!

 I’ve written an in-depth answer to what is takes to be a great growth hacker here.

 In conclusion, growth hacking is a process that is focussed on growing the company.
 Growth means different things at different stages.
 A prototype needs to reach the product market fit.
 For a company in this stage, growth means acquiring a few early customers and taking them iteratively through the product.
 The product itself undergoes multiple iterations.
-A company that has market validation needs to accelerate it’s customer acquisition and refine the retention.
+A company that has market validation needs to accelerate its customer acquisition and refine the retention.